sindresorhus/got/readme.md

 ##### .on('redirect', response, nextOptions)

-`redirect` event to get the response object of redirect.
-Second argument is options for next request to the redirect location.
+`redirect` event to get the response object of a redirect.
+Second argument is options for the next request to the redirect location.

 ##### .on('error', error, body, response)

-`error` event emitted in case of protocol error (like ENOTFOUND etc.) or status error (4xx or 5xx).
+`error` event emitted in case of protocol error (like `ENOTFOUND` etc.) or status error (4xx or 5xx).
 Second argument is body of server response in case of status error.
 Third argument is response object.

 ###### response